 - store your files inside a Git repository,

 - generate additional backups of your texts,

-To add an external folder on Mac, open Ulysses’ Preferences, go the Library tab and activate the “External Folders” section.
+To add an external folder on Mac, open Ulysses’ Settings, go to the Library tab, and activate the “External Folders” section.

 The section will now appear in your library; go there and click on “Add Folder…”.